Who We Are

 Some physicians stay current with the most advanced surgical methods like minimally invasive spine surgery where the surgeon operates through narrow tubular retractors about the width of a ball point pen.
 These narrow tubular retractors use tiny cameras and cutting devices in the tip.
 This takes extensive training to become proficient because the surgeon is operating through a tiny inch-long incision.

-Variation #2: Recommending fusion rather than motion preservation
+Variation #2: Recommending fusion rather than motion preservation and artificial disc replacement

-Research, however, has documented that when you lock two vertebrae together in a neck fusion, you cause “adjacent segment disease”.
+Research from the North American Spine Society — the largest group of spine surgeons in the world — has documented that when you lock two vertebrae together in a neck fusion, you cause “adjacent segment disease”.
 This means that a fusion may place more stress on the disc level above and below the fusion site, causing other discs to herniate.

 The most advanced neck surgeons may recommend for patients who qualify, an artificial disc replacment.
 In disc replacement surgery, a tiny artificial disc is inserted in the disc space which enables the neck to retain movement.
 This is called motion preservation surgery, which requires advanced training and approval by the companies that manufacture the artificial disc.